AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/2-data-warehousing.md

 >[!NOTE]
 >
 >The content in the video reflects the 2.2 release.
-See the [Business Intelligence User Guide](https://docs.magento.com/mbi/) for the most up-to-date information.
+See the [MBI User Guide](https://docs.magento.com/mbi/) for the most up-to-date information.

 >[!VIDEO](https://video.tv.adobe.com/v/35984?quality=12&learn=on)